Tana French: Works

 The second novel, The Likeness (2008), presents the story of the first novel's co-lead, Cassie Maddox.
-It quickly achieved high positions on bestseller lists in various countries and stayed on The New York Times Best Seller list for several months.
+It stayed on The New York Times Best Seller list for several months.
 In its reviews of the novel, Kirkus praised its mix of "police procedures, psychological thrills and gothic romance beautifully woven into one stunning story".
-In an interview with The Guardian, French stated that Donna Tartt's The Secret History was an influence on The Likeness, opening up the "landscape of friendship as something worthy of exploration and something that could be powerful enough to trigger a murder."
+French stated that Donna Tartt's The Secret History was an influence on The Likeness, opening up the "landscape of friendship as something worthy of exploration and something that could be powerful enough to trigger a murder."

 The first six novels are part of the Dublin Murder Squad series.
+This series does not follow one particular detective and each book focuses on a new main character.

-After publishing The Trespasser in 2016, French published two standalone novels.
-Both The Witch Elm and The Searcher also take place in Ireland.
+After publishing The Trespasser in 2016, French published two standalone novels, The Witch Elm and The Searcher, both of which are also set in Ireland.
+French noted that The Searcher was intended to be a standalone story, but she felt compelled to revisit the setting with another novel.

+French's ninth novel, The Hunter, was released in March 2024.
+The Hunter was published to positive reviews.
+Bruce Desilva wrote, "And as usual, in a Tana French novel, the characters are well-drawn, the dialogue is superb, the settings are vivid, and the tight prose is often lyrical."
+A major story element is the strong summer heat, unnatural for Ireland, creating tension and reminding characters of the subtle threat of climate change.

+In many of French's novels, she explores the idea of class and wealth, inspired by the Celtic Tiger and the subsequent 2008 recession's effect on the Irish economy.